 The oysters were amazing but the real show-stopper were the steamed clams with the bellies still attached.
 It was the first time I had eaten clams with the bellies attached!
 The process was a little alien-esque but super cool!

 While we were gone, our friend Brandon was taking care of Amelia.
-We warned him about her early rising, barking and mischievous.
+We warned him about her early rising, barking and mischievousness.
 I’m not sure if he completely believed us but then…

 She ate his glasses.
 I mean.
 I MEAN!
 Amelia.
 Ugh.

 There was a fancy modern dinner at The Elm.
 A few weeks ago I watched the documentary A Matter of Taste, which is all about Chef Paul Liebrandt’s journey through the New York chefing scene.
-I’m such a girl because if you somehow manage to make me emotionally invested, feel like I know you and want to eat the food you make.
+I’m such a girl because if you somehow manage to make me emotionally invested and feel like I know you, I’ll want to eat the food you make.

 I love bagels and pastrami sandwiches and knishes.
 I headed to Russ and Daughters for an everything bagel with lox and cream cheese.
 Who doesn’t get an everything bagel when you order a bagel?!
 Who are you!
 I want to understand you.
 I was also sort of excited that their paper matched my shirt.